-Navy Leader Calls Fired Carrier Captain ‘Naive’ Or ‘Stupid’
+Navy Leader Calls Fired Carrier Captain ‘naive’ Or ‘stupid’

 “The spoken words were from the heart, and meant for them,” Modly said, referring to the crew.
 "I stand by every word I said, even, regrettably any profanity that may have been used for emphasis.
 Anyone who has served on a Navy ship would understand.
 I ask, but don’t expect, that people read them in their entirety.”

 Modly, a 1983 Naval Academy graduate, became the acting Navy secretary last November after Richard Spencer was ousted from the position.
-Spencer got entangled in a struggle over the war crimes case of a Navy SEAL, Eddie Gallagher, whose bid to restore his SEAL status became an issue championed by Trump.
+Trump last month nominated retired Rear Adm.
+Kenneth Braithwaite, the current ambassador to Norway, to be the next Navy secretary.

 In his remarks aboard the Roosevelt, Modly raised issues likely to please Trump.
 He accused the news media, for example, of manipulating a political agenda to divide the country and embarrass the Navy.
 He said China “was not forthcoming” about coronavirus when it began spreading there months ago, echoing Trump's oft-repeated statement that China could have done more to prevent a pandemic.